Troubleshoot mail flow

 Troubleshoot mail flow issues caused by incorrect SPF records or MX records

-Troubleshooting: Best practices for SPF in Office 365 gives tips on how to fix several SPF record errors.
-The beginning of that article also provides an explanation of what SPF records are and how Office 365 uses them to prevent spoofing.
+How Microsoft 365 uses Sender Policy Framework (SPF) to prevent spoofing gives tips on how to fix several SPF record errors.
+The beginning of that article also provides an explanation of what SPF records are and how Microsoft 365 and Office 365 use them to prevent spoofing.

 Mail flow issues can also happen when your MX record is not setup correctly.
-To verify your MX record, see Find and fix issues after adding your domain or DNS records in Office 365.
+To verify your MX record, see Find and fix issues after adding your domain or DNS records.